 Design Assumptions

 The improvements proposed to the AWS intake, including the mechanical brushing equipment, electrical power improvements, anchorages, instrumentation, and controls communications are isolated to augment the existing functions of the AWS Intake for the EFL system.
 The added equipment is negligible when compared to the mass of the eastern non-overflow dam and will have no effect on the behavior of the mass concrete gravity structures.
-Furthermore, as the functionality of the AWS Intake is limited to EFL operation and has no impact to the ability of the power project to pass flows through the spillway or powerhouse.
+Furthermore, as the functionality of the AWS Intake is limited to EFL operations and has no impact to the ability of the power project to pass flows through the spillway or powerhouse.
 The underlying dam safety of the Dalles Power project is therefore concluded to be unaffected by the proposed improvements.

 Construction

 The proposed telescopic trash rake system requires mounting to a horizontal galvanized steel beam for lateral functionality.
 The horizontal beam is structurally founded on two vertical galvanized pedestal beams, with connection plates on both ends, which are anticipated to be set on leveling plates and grout.
 Connection to the upper concrete surface of the trashrack gallery precast concrete is anticipated to be made through retrofitted embedded hardware, using a chemical, epoxy anchoring system with post-installed anchor rods.
-It is anticipated that the contractor will need to occupy sections of the dam access road directly over the AWS intake structure to enable transfer of materials and equipment to support the trashrack installation.
+It is anticipated that the contractor will need to occupy sections of the dam access road directly over the AWS Backup System intake structure to enable transfer of materials and equipment to support the trashrack installation.

 Environmental, Health, and Safety

-The installation work for the trashrack pedestal beams will require the contractor to make appropriate planning and coordination arrangements with the facility and provide a detailed Environmental, Health, and Safety (EH&S) work safety plan that considers the following work safety planning items
+The installation work for the trashrack pedestal beams will require the contractor to make appropriate planning and coordination arrangements with the facility and provide a detailed Environmental, Health, and Safety (EH&S) work safety plan that considers the following work safety planning items, and OSHA requirements.